 Goals, Milestones, and KPIs are some of the most important tools that will help drive your business in the direction you’d like to take it.
-Having goals, milestones and KPIs in place for both the short and long term contributes to a well defined path forward to stay on track and on budget.
+Having goals, milestones, and KPIs in place for both the short and long term contributes to a well-defined path forward to stay on track and on budget.
 It is important to understand exactly what they are in order to correctly apply them to fit the needs of your business.

 The terms goals and milestones are often used interchangeably since both refer to something that businesses need to achieve for the accomplishment of their ultimate objectives.
 However, a goal is made up of milestones which means goals are set first and then divided into small steps, known as milestones.
 Once milestones are defined, key performance indicators, or KPIs, are created to measure the performance of the moving parts inside the business towards the larger goals.
-Goals and milestones both need to be SMART, i.e., specific, measurable, achievable, relevant and timely.
+Goals and milestones both need to be SMART, i.e., specific, measurable, achievable, relevant, and timely.

 Goals are the first step and most familiar to many people.
 Goals serve as the foundation of planning.
 Goals tend to be more general and higher level.
 Think of the goals your business wants to reach.
 First, clearly describe the goal or goals in a simple and uncomplicated manner.
 Second, set goals that are ambitious yet achievable based on the stage of business you are in, your capabilities, and your performance capacity.
 Next, set your goals for the short term, perhaps six months to one year.
-Then set your long term goals for years one through five.
+Then set your long-term goals for years one through five.
 Finally, make sure your goals align with your business’s overall mission, vision, and business culture to engage your team and stakeholders.
 Next, let’s look at milestones.
 Keep in mind that the success of a goal can be tracked when a milestone is achieved.

 Milestones are events that we build our business around to actualize.
-For example, launching a product by a specific date, opening a new location, meeting a deadline with customers, staying on budget are just a few.
+For example, launching a product by a specific date, opening a new location, meeting a deadline with customers, and staying on budget is just a few.
 Milestones help make the plans for your business specific, real, and concrete.
 Milestones serve as the bridge between where you want your business to go and where you are now.
-By setting appropriate milestones for your business, you are taking the first step to realizing its potential.
+By setting appropriate milestones for your business, you are taking the first step to realize its potential.

 Milestones are typically part of business planning and can keep the plan moving forward.
 By using business milestones in your goal achievement planning, you can turn your ambitions into reality to continuously move your business forward, both short and long term.
-Effective milestones have solid goals and can be measured by KPI’s.
+Effective milestones have solid goals and can be measured by KPIs.

 Let’s look at a few suggestions for creating milestones.
 One of the easiest starting points is to begin creating milestones inside a business plan.
 Regardless if you are building a full business plan or a mini business plan, milestones are a foundational part of business planning in any stage.
 If you don’t have a business plan, make sure the goals are clear.
 Following the format of a SMART goal, you’ll want to make each milestone specific, measurable, actionable, relevant, and timely.
-As you approach each milestone date, make sure you are looking at the results and celebrating the successful achievement of the ones you complete and closely evaluating what went wrong on those that you didn't achieve to recalibrate them.
+As you approach each milestone date, make sure you are looking at the results and celebrating the successful achievement of the ones you complete, and closely evaluating what went wrong on those that you didn’t achieve to recalibrate them.